howard8888/workspace/README.md

 Q: What does the graph represent day-to-day?
 A: Small, directed steps an agent experienced (“this led to that”), not a full world model.

 *Q: Why BFS and not Dijkstra/A*?
-A: Edges are unweighted; BFS guarantees fewest hops and is simpler to reason about.
+A: Edges are unweighted, BFS guarantees fewest hops and is simpler to reason about.
 You can layer heuristics later if weights appear.

 Q: Are cycles allowed?
-A: Yes; the planner uses visited-on-enqueue to avoid re-enqueuing discovered nodes.
+A: Yes, the planner uses visited-on-enqueue to avoid re-enqueuing discovered nodes.